peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ## 3.6 ThreadSafeFlag

-See also [Interfacing uasyncio to interrupts](./INTERRUPTS.md).
+See also [Interfacing asyncio to interrupts](./INTERRUPTS.md).
 Because of [this issue](https://github.com/micropython/micropython/issues/7965) the `ThreadSafeFlag` class does not work under the Unix build.